royalrizen/Terraria-Items-DB/README.md

 ```

 > [!NOTE]
-> `-e` installs the package in editable mode, which is useful when developing or modifying the package.
+> `-e` installs the package in **editable mode**, so changes to the source code are immediately available without reinstalling.

 ### Uninstall